 A local milkman is the ultimate solution to getting your dairy as the bottles are taken back, cleaned and reused, thus avoiding the whole recycling process, which in itself uses resources.
 It’s a bit trickier if you’re dairy-free.
 Some bulk stores sell plant milk in returnable glass bottles or you can make your own.
 Tetra Pak cartons are mostly recyclable, although they do still contain some plastic, so it’s ideal if they can be avoided.
 Want to try making your own dairy-free milk?
 Check out our guide to easy nut and oat milk recipes.

-For fruit and vegetables, Riverford, Farm Drop and Abel & Cole are just three of the many schemes available for getting produce delivered to your door.
+For fruit and vegetables, Riverford and Abel & Cole are just two of the many schemes available for getting produce delivered to your door.
 If you’re a fan of online food shopping, you know how easy it is to get tempted into impulse buys.
 Fruit and veg boxes can seem expensive, but I found that I ultimately bought less and the quality of the produce was better, which brings me on to the next point…

 9. Don’t assume it’s going to cost you more

 Visiting small local shops can sometimes be more expensive, but when I started reusing items and avoiding certain products just because they’re in plastic I found there were plenty of savings to be made.
 Many coffee shops will give you a discount if you take in your own cup.
 My local falafel and salad market stall even gives me 50p off for taking my own plastic container.
 I found I bought less – yogurts and desserts especially – as I could rarely find them in glass containers.
 I scratch-made foods I would usually buy like hummus, and snack bars were replaced with homemade bakes, which cost a matter of pence rather than a pound each.